yougotthisconf/yougotthis.io/content/library/videos/fall-2022/wtf-are-okrs.md

 Things Michael learned the hard way:
 - The OKRs themselves don't matter.
 The real value is in openly communicating organizational goals.
 - OKRs don't fix dysfunctional orgs.
 OKRs are great for gaining alignment, not building strategy.
-- If you don't ahve a baseline, set one.
+- If you don't have a baseline, set one.
 - Pair quantity metrics with quality metrics.
 Pumping numbers is easy.
 Focus on outcome over output.
 - Hitting 100% of your OKRs means you're not reaching high enough.
 You should hit about 50%.